yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 }}}
 then your /etc/modules looks like
 {{{
+scsi_mod max_scsi_luns=8
+sd_mod
+sg
 usbcore
-ehci
+ehci-hcd
 uhci
-scsi_mod
-sd_mod
-sg
 usb-storage
 }}}

 You can use command {{{vi /etc/modules}}} or {{{echo -e "usbcore\nehci\nscsi_mod\nsd_mod\nsg\nusb-storage\n" >> /etc/modules}}} for USB 2.0 and {{{echo -e "usbcore\nehci\nuhci\nscsi_mod\nsd_mod\nsg\nusb-storage\n" >> /etc/modules}}} for USB 1.1.
 Either reboot or load the modules in this order manually with insmod.

-NOTE: ehci is now replaced by ehci-hcd (whiterussian rc2)
+NOTE: since Whiterussian RC2 ehci is replaced by ehci-hcd.

-Now check if you see your USB stick (of course joining in your ASUS): {{{dmesg}}}
+Now check if your OpenWrt sees your USB stick/device (of course inserting it into your ASUS): {{{dmesg}}}

-If it correct you see similar as below
+If it correct you should see similar to below

 {{{
 usb.c: registered new driver usbdevfs